sh1boot/sh1boot.github.io/_posts/2025-03-30-poisoning-delinquent-ai-crawlers.md

 But this is where performance really starts to matter.

+### Performance

 CloudFlare has a quota system, allowing 100000 requests to be serviced every day, and each of those being allowed to run for up to 10ms (with a lot of leniency).

-The result of my current fumbling about with JavaScript can squeeze out 200kB in about 13ms[^1] (1.5MB/s).
+The result of my current fumbling about with JavaScript can squeeze out 200kB in about 13ms (1.5MB/s).
 I think that's pretty poor.
 All the code really needs to do is follow a programme of pasting short strings together.
 It's a task comparable in complexity to Lempel-Ziv decompression, which can run around 1000-3000MB/s (10-30MB per 10ms); so it's off by a factor of 1000.
-It probably _should_ be possible to deliver somewthing in the range of 3-10MB in 10ms, for a daily quota of up to one terabyte of "training data".
+It probably _should_ be possible to deliver something in the range of 3-10MB in 10ms, for a daily quota of up to one terabyte of "training data".

-[^1]: Getting from 33ms down to 13ms required turning off outbound
-    compression.
-That doesn't feel like a compromise.
-Why should I save scrapers' bandwidth?
+The first thing I tried tweaking was turning off outbound compression.
+That _seemed_ to get me down from 33ms to 13ms, but the rule seems to be more of a guideline, and a lot of traffic seems to take the old amount of time and I can't verify whether or not it was compressed, and when I try to load pages myself I find that they sometimes do come through compressed, and I don't know why.

+But 13ms still sucks.

-It's easy to shrug and say JavaScript sucks (and it does), but it's also commonly understood that if you use it right then it can do a decent job of getting close to plain old C.  I'm probably just not using it right.
-But I haven't the foggiest how to benchmark it to learn what the real problems are.
+It's easy to shrug and say JavaScript sucks (and it does), but it's also commonly understood that if you use it right then it can do a decent job of getting close to plain old C.

+I'm clearly not using it right.
+Let's not forget, I am not a JavaScript developer.
+I have no idea what the proper idioms are, or how people work with or around the language in everyday use.
+Most of the advice on StackOverflow looks worryingly out of date, and I'm just hacking angrily at something I do not understand for no reason but my own foolish belligerence -- mixed with morbid curiosity.

+But here's some stuff I noticed, all the same.

+#### string composition

-I made a few guesses and optimised them blindly.
+I made a few guesses and blindly optimised against them.
 My first thought was that I probably didn't want to composite a lot of strings piecemeal.
 That seems to be conventional wisdom.
 Save it all up in an array and use `.join()` to concatenate everytihng at once.
 Otherwise you end up doing many redundant copies concatenating pieces of strings to other pieces of strings and then concatenating those to other concatenated pieces.

+#### string reference composition

-Trouble is, the average string length in my experiments was something like 12 bytes.
-I don't know how references to strings are stored, but it's easy to imagine they're at least 8 bytes long, so building the array of references is not shunting that much less data around.
-That probably has the benefit of fixed-size allocations and an array `push()` method which understands that it should probably pre-allocate extra space for more pushes to avoid moving things too frequently.
+Trouble is, the average string length in my early experiments was something like 12 bytes.
+I don't know how references to strings are stored, but it's easy to imagine they're at least 8 bytes long, so building the array of references isn't actually shunting that much less data around.
+However, it probably does have the benefit of working in fixed-size allocations and having an array `push()` method which understands that there will probably be more pushes imminently and pre-allocating space for them is prudent.

+#### single-buffer incremental string composition

-Still, to be sure it doesn't get moved around halfway through I should probably pre-allocate my own buffer and edit it in-place without needing to grow it.
+Still; to be sure it doesn't get moved around halfway through I should probably pre-allocate my own buffer and edit it in-place without needing to grow it.
 And if I'm doing to do that, maybe I just pre-allocate the string buffer itself, rather than a buffer of pointers which will still need another pass to form a contiguous string.

+#### WTF JavaScript?

-Something that stood out is that Javascript uses UTF-16, not UTF-8, so all those `TextEncoder().encode()` calls have to actually do work.
+But something that stood out when I started reasoning about that is that Javascript uses UTF-16, not UTF-8, so all those `TextEncoder().encode()` calls have to actually do work.

 At least that's what the internet told me.
 It is possible that a runtime could optimise this into storing UTF-8 internally and just pretend to be using UTF-16 to the application in the hope that the conversion savings outweigh the complexity of the fakery.

+#### Pre-UTF-8-encoding string literals

 Since all I want to do is paste strings together over and over in different arrangements, it seems silly to re-run the encoding logic over and over to get the same answers over and over.
 So a bit of a hack to transcode the strings at start-up is in order.
-That should be easy, except for those template literals mentioned earlier.
+That should be easy, give or take those template literals mentioned earlier.

 Oh, and scope.
 While you might want to keep some definitions local to a function for clarity, you get taxed on that by having to re-create the object every time the function is entered.
 I couldn't find a `static const` to fix that.
+Classes have `static` (but not `static const`?) but apparently functions do not.

+#### Memoised conversions for local literals

-You can memoise it, but you're quickly burning up good will with your CPU cache on table lookups.
-At best you might hope to minimise the table by leaving all the globals _out_ of the table since they've already been replaced once and once is enough for them, and you're just optimising locals.
+You might memoise the conversions, but you're quickly burning up good will with your CPU cache on table lookups.
+At best you might hope to minimise the table by leaving all the globals _out_ of the table since they've already been replaced once and then won't be revisited, and then the tables can focus on just the locals.
 But "don't do it at all" is still the best optimisation.

+#### Moving templates to global scope

-Hoisting the tables also proves to be a little tricky.
-It turns out those template literals can't refer to variables which aren't defined when they're defined.
-That seems fair.
-But if you have a function which has some useful dynamic context (eg., the content of the URL that triggered the generation) it has to be put somewhere, and ideally not in a global variable.
+Hoisting the literals to more permanent scope also proves to be a little tricky.
+It turns out those template literals can't refer to variables which aren't defined when they template literal is defined.
+That seems fair, but if you have a function which has some useful dynamic context (eg., the content of the URL that triggered the generation) it has to be put somewhere, and ideally not in a global variable.

+#### What I ended up with (so far)

 In the end I went with a decoder object whith a method to expand things recursively; handling several types of object as it goes.